-Formed in 2010, Mrs. Magician features members of Drug Wars, Northern Towns, Cults, and Boomsnake, as well as former members of Please Mr. Gravedigger and First Wave Hello.
-Guitarist Tommy Garcia comes from Northern Towns and Please Mr. Gravedigger, drummer Cory Stier also plays for Cults, while singer/guitarist Jacob Turnbloom (a former M-Theory Records employee) is formerly of First Wave Hello.
+Formed in 2010, Mrs. Magician's bedut lineup featured members of Drug Wars, Northern Towns, Cults, and Boomsnake, as well as former members of Please Mr. Gravedigger and First Wave Hello.
+Guitarist Tommy Garcia came from Northern Towns and Please Mr. Gravedigger, drummer Cory Stier has played with Cults, Weatherbox, and Ale Mania, while singer/guitarist Jacob Turnbloom (a former M-Theory Records employee) was formerly of First Wave Hello.

 “We have all been touring in different bands for years.
 I can only speak for myself, but I remember playing on a cruise ship one time in First Wave Hello, that was pretty horrible.
 I’ve played the Double Door in chicago twice, it was incredible both times.
 The Casbah show with Ken Andrews in 2007 was the most fun I’ve ever had playing a show.
 I also played a show in Sacramento when I was touring in Blessure Grave, and that was pretty insane, with people running into the drums and everyone was falling over in this tiny punk venue.
 Pretty fun!”